 It’s all about the people

 We are wondering if it’s all about the people then what should be the qualities needed to become a good Product Manager?
-Michal explains, “He or she needs to think outside of the box and be able and ready to talk to people, different kinds of people; from Quality Assurance Engineers (QA) and devs explaining what needs to be done and why to C-level management and external parties to understand the requirements or elaborate on the product specifics.”
+Michal explains, “Those people need to think outside of the box and be able and ready to talk to people, different kinds of people; from Quality Assurance Engineers (QA) and devs explaining what needs to be done and why to C-level management and external parties to understand the requirements or elaborate on the product specifics.”

 It might seem that the Product Manager needs to be a complete expert in their domain and though this is preferable, it is not exactly correct.
 Michal said that the Product Manager should rather know their team member’s strengths and expertise and be able to reach out to the right people at the right time.
 Michal shared, “Let me give you an example.
 If you would like to be the Product Manager of a car, you have to sit in and drive it.
 You do not need to be the biggest expert in car engines or manufacturing processes, but you need to know how it’s used by a customer.
 As a Product Manager, it is crucial to understand user perspective and needs.”

 Product Manager, Michal Rucky

 The speed of Kiwi.com’s growth required more and more specialists to support new product lines and features.
 Both in-depth knowledge of Kiwi.com product specifics, e.g Virtual Interlining or Nomad, and overall product management expertise were needed to support the product development speed.
 This led to our hiring process being conducted both externally and internally.
 The hiring process clearly identified the need to prepare a set of materials and guidelines for proper onboarding of new members to the Product family.
 Not surprisingly that it all started with Slack (a communication platform that we use), which is an integral component of Kiwi.com culture.